-Can You Freeze Brownies with Toppings
+Can You Freeze Brownies with Frosting

-Peanut butter or cheesecake swirled brownies can be frozen just like regular brownies.
+Peanut butter or cheesecake-swirled brownies can be frozen just like regular brownies.
 The swirled design lays flat on the brownies and by the time they come out of the oven, they should be completely smudge-free.

 After that, you can rest assured that your brownies will be just as good once they’re reheated or thawed because most of the ingredients you add to your brownies won’t change in texture in the freezer.